Barnabasz/PITE-PyTorch/README.md

 ## SKLEARN:

+### Logistic regresion:
+For varius solvers {‘newton-cg’, ‘lbfgs’, ‘liblinear’, ‘sag’, ‘saga’}  and penaltty {‘l1’, ‘l2’, ‘elasticnet’} and max iterations {50, 150, 1000} we got similar score of 71% accuracy.

 ### Random forest clasifier:
 We mennaged to get score of 81% accuracy with this model and auc 0.87 tuning hyperparameters by hand.<br />
 Trying grid serch cross validation and random search we got better result of 82% and auc 0.88.<br />